sahushivam/discussionforum/README.md

 # discussionforum
-This site is just like Stack Overflow
+This site is Question & Answer Site

 Index Page of the forum